We asked some of our best friends and came up with this short list of selected restaurants you might want to explore.

 - PizzaLOUNGE, 841 Exposition Ave., (214) 887-6900

-Ever wanted to find a bar in Dallas that was casual, with great music, tasty beers and a nice, non-pretentious crowd?
+Ever wanted to find a bar in Dallas that was casual, with tasty beers on tap, signature cocktails, and a nice, non-pretentious crowd?
 Didn't think such a place existed in Dallas?
 Think again.

 The Dallas Examiner once wrote, "Stop by this local restaurant and you're likely to run into celebrities like Blair Underwood, Hill Harper, or Erykah Badu.
 The unpretentious setting across the street from Fair Park isn't the appeal.
 It's the barbecue, seafood, and friendly staff.